Subject (Course): International Marketing. Syllabus:

 Objectives of the subject “International Marketing”:

-In this subject; we will analyze the purpose of international marketing, explore the concepts of price and value to the customer, examine the marketing mix in the context of Export marketing and discuss the key elements of an export marketing plan.
+In this subject; we will analyse the purpose of international marketing, explore the concepts of price and value to the customer, examine the marketing mix in the context of Export marketing and discuss the key elements of an export marketing plan.

 In this subject, the student is shown how to identify the elements of international trade, and how to design an international marketing strategy effectively.